NON-CREDIT TRAINING CERTIFICATES

 The certificates can be awarded for single stand-alone courses or series of courses, with combined 18-210 instructional hours.
 In order to meet the needs of local Oregon communities, the content and rigor would be determined and standardized at the institutional level.

 - Classification of Instructional Programs (CIP) Code is identified.

-- Certificate is a minimum of eighteen (18) hours of instruction up to a maximum of 210 hours.
+- Certificate encompasses a minimum of eighteen (18) hours of instruction up to a maximum of 210 hours.

 - Contact hours for ALL courses cannot exceed a total of two hundred-ten (210) hours.
 A single course or series of courses must be completed within the 210-hour limitation.

 - Course(s) must be non-credit.

-- Course(s) must include at least one (1) assessment of measurable outcomes or mastery of learning and knowledge.
+- Course(s) must include an assessment of measurable outcomes or mastery of learning and knowledge.

 - Chief Academic Officer at each community college validates standards prior to submission of certificate application.